Distance Constraint Satisfaction Problems: Concluding Remarks

 \section{Concluding Remarks}

-Structures with a first-order definition in $({\mathbb Z}; \suc)$ have a \emph{transitive} automorphism group, i.e., for every $x,y \in {\mathbb Z}$ there is an automorphism of $\Gamma$ that maps $x$ to $y$.
+Structures $\Gamma$ with a first-order definition in $({\mathbb Z}; \suc)$ have a \emph{transitive} automorphism group, i.e., for every $x,y \in {\mathbb Z}$ there is an automorphism of $\Gamma$ that maps $x$ to $y$.
 We call such structures $\Gamma$ \emph{transitive} as well.
 It is well-known and easy to prove (see e.g.~\cite{HNBook}) that a finite core of a transitive structure is again transitive.
-It follows from the main result obtained in our work that a complete classification of the computational complexity of finite degree distance problems would follow from a classification of the complexity of transitive finite CSPs.

-In general, the complexity of the CSP for finite transitive templates has not yet been classified.
+Our main result thus implies that a complete complexity classification for distance CSPs follows from a complexity classification for CSPs whose template is a finite transitive core.
+In general, the complexity of CSPs for finite transitive templates has not yet been classified.
 The following is known.